 4. Sleep paralysis

 Have you ever seen shadows or apparitions right when you are about to fall asleep?
 The science of ghosts claims that this happens due to sleep paralysis, a mental condition involving a temporary loss of muscle function while sleeping.
 In this state, you may remain conscious, but become unable to move which is frightening.
-Sleep paralysis can be explained as having nightmares with our eyes open.
+Sleep paralysis can be explained as having nightmares with our eyes open. while we may not know the answer to “are ghosts real?”, we do know that sleep paralysis is a form of sleep disorder.

 Although science is yet to clearly understand this phenomenon, it usually occurs when our brain tries to shift from conscious awareness to rapid eye movement (REM) sleep, when vivid dreams occur.
 This can make the person feel detached from their body, have a sense of floating away or feeling trapped.
 This complex experience can often lead to hallucinations of a night hag, a shadow demon, succubus or incubus.